cindyzhangxy/Joint_GeneSet_Enrichment_Analysis/README.md

 ## Data

 The data used in this analysis are publicly available datasets that have been carefully curated and processed for this specific research.
-The datasets include genomic information, drug response data, and clinical outcomes.
-Patient identifiers and any other patient-related data have been removed to protect confidentiality.
+Proprietary genomics information, drug response data, and clinical outcomes were masked to protect confidentiality.

 ## Code